Desmond Ridder, No. 7 Cincinnati beat No. 9 Notre Dame 24-13

 THE TAKEAWAY

-Cincinnati: The defense locked up Notre Dame for most of the game, getting a shut-down game from All-America cornerback Gardner and good pressure from Myjai Sanders and Darrian Beavers.
+Cincinnati: The defense locked up Notre Dame most of the way, getting a shut-down game from All-America cornerback Gardner and good pressure from Myjai Sanders and Darrian Beavers.

+Cincinnati’s former defensive coordinator Marcus Freeman was on the other sideline, directing Notre Dame’s defense, but the Bearcats showed that they’re still plenty feisty without him.

+“Show them that we’re still the same defense whether he’s calling the shots or not,” defensive lineman Malik Vann said.

 Notre Dame: Drew Pyne, who took over last week in the second half against Wisconsin when Jack Coan went out with an ankle injury, came off the bench in the third quarter again for the Irish — this time just to provide a spark.